AndersenLab/linkagemapping/README.md

 #### Cross Object

+You will first need a cross object to complete the mapping.
+Included with this package are three cross objects to choose from:

++ `N2xCB4856cross` - N2/CB4856(Hawaiian)
++ `N2xLSJ2cross` - N2/LSJ2
++ `AF16xHK104cross` - AF16/HK104 (*C. briggsae*)

-The cross object is included the data directory of the package.
-In order to access the object in a mutable fashion, it should be read in, then assigned to another variable name as below:
+The cross objects are included in the data directory of the package.
+In order to access the objects in a mutable fashion, they should be read in, then assigned to another variable name as below:

 ```r
 data(N2xCB4856cross)